Alerovere/Paleo-SL-utilities/README.md

 2. Glacial Isostatic Adjustment (GIA) prediction and associated standard deviation
 3. Vertical land motion (VLM) rate and associated uncertainty
 4. Age and associated uncertainty

+## Folder "Sea Level Curves"
+This script compares published sea-level curves with sea-level observations organised into a pandas dataframe.

+## Papers using the scripts contained in these folders.
+Version 1.3 of this script was used to calculate values for the discussion of some sea level data vs VLM in Hearty et al. (2020), https://doi.org/10.1029/2019PA003835